davidhertz7/VoltMart_Exploratory_Analysis/README.md

 <img width="1332" height="345" alt="image" src="https://github.com/user-attachments/assets/29945ee4-1398-4c6f-b75a-ed62b9efc228" />
 </p>

-* Across the period 2019 to 2022 the overall worst performing months are Jan, Feb and October especially in the north star metrics revenue and num. of orders that **went down with more then -25%.**
+* Across the period 2019 to 2022 the overall worst-performing months are Jan, Feb and October especially in the north star metrics revenue and num. of orders that **went down with more then -25%.**

 * VoltMart sees an **holiday surge each year in November (18%) And December (23%)**.
-Further more March makes a strong **bounceback in sales 18% MoM**, after a steap downward trend occur in February.
+Furthermore, March makes a strong **bounceback in sales 18% MoM**, after a steap downward trend occur in February.

 * Sep customers tend to buy more expensive products. **4% growth AOV highest by all months**.
 Were Nov is the worst month -4%.
-Look further into if there are any special offers or marketing strategy around this period that can be useful to boost sales in worse perfoming periods of the year.
+Look further into if there are any special offers or marketing strategy around this period that can be useful to boost sales in worse performing periods of the year.

-* There have always been an consistent dip in revenue MoM from sept to oct but not as significant as in the year of 2022 (-55%).
+* There have always been a consistent dip in revenue MoM from Sept to Oct but not as significant as in the year of 2022 (-55%).
 Main drivers behind this dip are the products 27in gaming monitor, and high cost apple products.

 ### Product Performance